rundsk/dsk/README.md

 a flat list of matched node URLs.

 `GET /api/v1/messages`,
-WebSocket for receiving messages from dsk, i.e. whenever the tree changes.
+WebSocket for receiving messages, i.e. whenever the tree changes.

 ### Designing the URL Schema